swisspost/.github/profile/README.md

 > 🚀 Browse our API catalog on the [API portal](https://developer.apis.post.ch/ui/home).<br />
 > 🌐 Explore our [OpenData catalog](https://opendata.swiss/de/organization/swisspost).

-You may also drop us an e-mail if you have further questions regarding our Open Source Program: ossp@post.ch.
+You may also drop us an e-mail if you have further questions regarding our Open Source Program: oss@post.ch.